 A Better Way to Build

-Starting with ‘why’, Andrew and Damon explained their motivation for finding a better way to build came from talking with potential clients and about remodelling and renovations of existing homes.
+Starting with ‘why’, Andrew and Damon explained their motivation for finding a better way to build.
+It came from talking with potential clients and about remodelling of existing homes.
 When they started looking at upgrading a home, they’d often find extensive damage, including rotting timber.
 Much of this is due to building code ‘band aids’ that have been implemented since we started adding more insulation to building in the 70s.

 It’s not that adding insulation is bad.
 Far from it.
-This issue is when this is done with isolation and the dew point is shifted from outside the building to within the structure of the building.
+Problems arise when insulation is added in isolation and the dew point is shifted from outside the building to within the structure of the building.

 Canadian Ventilation and Heating